peopleware/net-ppwcode-vernacular-exceptions/README.md

 # PPWCode.Vernacular.Exceptions

-This library is part of the PPWCode project and encapsulates the vernacular on exceptions.
+This library is part of the [ppwcode] project and encapsulates the vernacular on exceptions.

 ## Getting started

-### PPWCode.Vernacular.Exceptions II
+### PPWCode.Vernacular.Exceptions III

-This is version II of the library, which is designed to work with Microsoft .NET 4.5.
+This is version III of the library, which is designed to work with Microsoft .NET 4.5 and Microsoft .NET Standard 2.0.

-The library is available as the [NuGet] package `PPWCode.Vernacular.Exceptions.II` in the [NuGet Gallery].
+The library is available as the [NuGet] package `PPWCode.Vernacular.Exceptions.III` in the [NuGet Gallery].
 It can be installed using the Nuget package manager from inside Visual Studio.

+### Earlier versions

-### PPWCode.Vernacular.Exceptions I
+#### PPWCode.Vernacular.Exceptions I

 Version I of the library is still available in maintenance mode, and is compatible with Microsoft .NET 3.5.

-This version is available on the git branch `stable/I`.
+This version is available on the git branch `I/master`.
 It is currently not available in the [NuGet Gallery].
 One can however build the package oneself and publish it on a local repository.

+#### PPWCode.Vernacular.Exceptions II

+Version II of the library is still available in maintenance mode, and is compatible with Microsoft .NET 4.5.

-We intend to make it available at some point in the future as the [NuGet] package `PPWCode.Vernacular.Exceptions.I`.
-From then on, one will be able to install it using the Nuget package manager from inside Visual Studio.
+Version II is available on the git branch `II/master` and as the [NuGet] package `PPWCode.Vernacular.Exceptions.II` in the [NuGet Gallery].
+It can be installed using the Nuget package manager from inside Visual Studio.

 ## Build your own